HarikaBandela20/SportsClub-application/README.md

 * In the address area of the browser, type http://localhost:8080/SportsClub/admin.html and submit that address to the browser.
 * The output of your HTML page will be displayed

-##screenshots of admin page and adminhome page
+## Screenshots of admin page and adminhome page

 ![Admin Page](assets/images/adminpage.png)
 ![AdminHome Page](assets/images/adminhomepage.png)